yilihong/yilihong2.github.io/_posts/2018-07-01-cswim-best-paper.md

 ---
-title: 'Paper on home bias in online employment (with Chen Liang and Bin Gu) won the best paper award at 2018 China Summer Workshop on Information Management (CWSIM)!.'
+title: 'Paper on home bias in online employment (with Chen Liang and Bin Gu) won the best paper award at 2018 China Summer Workshop on Information Management (CWSIM)!'
 author: kevin
 layout: post
 date: "2018-06-30"
 permalink:
 categories:
   - Conference
+  - Award
 excerpt: "CSWIM best paper."
 ---

 Honored to receive best paper award of this year's China Summer Workshop on Information Management (CSWIM)!
+For a copy of the paper, please download [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3049357).